Figures subject to final accounts

 Messe Düsseldorf Group

 Messe Düsseldorf is among the most successful trade fair companies worldwide.
-It hosts around 40 trade fairs including 20 leading international trade fairs at its 613,000 square meters exhibition center in Düseldorf, Germany.
-In the 18 halls the international market leaders and top decision-makers of various sectors get together every year in order to present and discover innovations, to exchange and network.
+It hosts around 40 trade fairs including 20 global No. 1 trade fairs at its 613,000 m² exhibition center in Düsseldorf, Germany.
+In the 18 halls, the international market leaders and top decision-makers of various sectors get together every year in order to present and discover innovations, to exchange and network.
 The sectors of expertise of Messe Düsseldorf include: “Machinery, Plants and Equipment” (including drupa, K, interpack, glasstec, wire and Tube); “Retail, Trades and Services” (EuroShop, EuroCIS, ProWein); “Health and Medical Technology” (MEDICA, COMPAMED, REHACARE); “Lifestyle and Beauty” (BEAUTY, TOP HAIR) as well as “Leisure” (boot, CARAVAN SALON).
-In addition there are numerous conventions, corporate events, conferences and meetings organized by its subsidiary Düsseldorf Congress.
-Abroad, Messe Düsseldorf organizes 75 events and participations.
-The global network of the group of companies encompasses 77 foreign representatives for 141 countries – including 7 international subsidiaries.
+In addition, numerous conventions, corporate events, conferences and meetings are organized by its subsidiary Düsseldorf Congress.
+Abroad, Messe Düsseldorf organizes 65 events and participations.
+The global network of the group of companies encompasses 76 foreign representatives for 139 countries – including 6 international subsidiaries.